nikolash/wg-easy-ui/README.md

 ## Installation

 - Setup Wireguard and Mullvad (the interface currently only works with Mullvad) as described here: https://mullvad.net/en/help/wireguard-and-mullvad-vpn/
+- Create two connection profiles within /etc/wireguard: tun0-us and tun0-uk (names can be changed in config.py).
+These will be used by the correspondent options on the GUI.
+Note: If a custom connection is being created, /etc/wireguard/tun0.conf will be created with the respective information in it.
+It will be overwritten every time a custom connection is started
 - Install a WSGI container like gunicorn, make sure the process can execute wg and wg-quick commands
-- Edit config.py file, currently only MULLVAD_PRIVATE_KEY is mandatory.
+- Edit config.py file, currently only MULLVAD_PRIVATE_KEY needs to be adapted, the other values can stay the way they are.
 The value can be extracted after the installation from one of the profiles in /etc/wireguard
 - Deploy the application to the WSGI server (app.py, config.py as well as 'static' and 'templates' folders)